deepanshs/mrsimulator/docs/user_guide/method/method.rst

      |0.0⟩⟨1.0| ⟶ |-1.0⟩⟨0.0|, weight=(0.5+0j)]

 Notice that the weights of the transition pathways in the solid-echo method are half of those in the Hahn-echo method.
-This is because the :math:`\pi` pulse in the Hahn-echo method gave perfect transfer between the two transitions in the adjacent spectral events.
-In contrast, while the :math:`\pi/2` pulse in the Hahn-echo method prevented the undesired transition pathways with :math:`\Delta
+This is because the :math:`\pi` pulse in the Hahn-echo method gives perfect transfer between the two transitions in the adjacent spectral events.
+In contrast, while the :math:`\pi/2` pulse in the Hahn-echo method prevents the undesired transition pathways with :math:`\Delta
-\text{d}_I = 0`, it also connected the selected transitions during the first spectral event to undesired transitions in the second spectral event which were eliminated by its symmetry query.
+\text{d}_I = 0`, it also connects the selected transitions during the first spectral event to undesired transitions in the second spectral event, which are eliminated by its symmetry query.

-Next, we run the simulation for both methods, perform a Gaussian line shape convolution on each output spectrum, and plot the datasets.
+Next, we simulate both methods, and perform a Gaussian line shape convolution on each output spectrum, and plot the datasets.

 .. skip: next